 The landlord/agent should be informed if this will be a share house situation and who will be signing the lease and therefore responsible as follows:

 Co-Tenancy v.
 Sub-leases

 Two or more tenants with a shared relationship to the landlord/agent are considered co-tenants.
-Often you can tell if you are in a co-tenancy if there is more than one person listed on the lease as a tenant.
 Co-tenants are joint and severally liable for paying the rent and damage, meaning the landlord/agent may come after any of the co-tenants for the full rent or damage even though another tenant moves out or is responsible for the damage.
 Co-tenants can then sort out any debts between themselves.

 Transferring a Bond

 Co-tenants moving in or out may need to fill out a Tenant Transfer Form.
 Generally incoming tenants lodge the form with the RDA through Service Tasmania and pay their bond to the outgoing tenant.

 Rents in a share house can vary, with every tenant paying an equal share of the rent or a discounted rent for smaller rooms or if a couple shares a room.
 Discounts could be considered for extra chores.